 The international movement records are comprised in a database containing critical details of travellers going in and out of the country dating from 1981.
 The information contained in the movement records include the following information:

 - Flight or vessel details;

 - Travel document number, such as the flight number; and

 - Number of movements.

 International movement records are entirely electronic these days.
-However, the Department of Immigration also keeps non-electronic travel information such as documentation of passenger cards from 1965 in microfilm, ship manifests from 1924 to 1964, and Aliens’ cards from 1947 to 1979.
+However, DoHA also keeps non-electronic travel information such as documentation of passenger cards from 1965 in microfilm, ship manifests from 1924 to 1964, and Aliens’ cards from 1947 to 1979.

 Since this information is sensitive and highly confidential, stringent guidelines are enforced under section 488 of the Migration Act 1958 regarding access to and divulgence of such records.
 The Act dictates that the information can only be accessed by authorised officers.
 Furthermore, the legislation prescribes the purposes of which the records can be disclosed legally.
 Any infraction of this provision is punishable by two years’ imprisonment.

 What are international movement records used for?

 The main purpose of international movement records is to access information on the travel movements for your arrival and departure from Australia from 1981.
 You can monitor your travel history through the international movement records.
 The records will also determine your visa details, including your visa subclass and expiry date.